 ACTION 6.
-5 BARLEE STREET CAR PARK & BEAUFORT STREET SIGN LAND USE MAP Diagnosis Barlee Street Car Park is underutilised at times, runs at a financial loss, does not positively contribute to the streetscape, and is partly privately owned.
+5 BARLEE STREET CAR PARK & BEAUFORT STREET SIGN Diagnosis Barlee Street Car Park is underutilised at times, runs at a financial loss, does not positively contribute to the streetscape, and is partly privately owned.
 The car park site currently accommodates the iconic Beaufort Street sign but is poised for development.
-Legend Beaufort Street Town Centre Place Plan Boundary Shopping Centre, Supermarket, Food Wholesaler Analysis The City owns lot 48 (596) Beaufort Street, while Lots 49 & 50 (596) Beaufort Street are privately owned and leased to the City.
-Together, these make the Barlee Street Car Park.
+The City owns lot 48 (596) Beaufort Street, while Lots 49 & 50 (596) Beaufort Street are privately owned and leased to the City.
+Togethe these make the Barlee Street Car Park.
 Lots 49 & 50 have been leased to the City since 14 February 2001 and are currently leased until 13 February 2022.
 In early 2021 the City undertook public consultation in respect to the potential future use and sale of the site.
 Future use options were provided to the community for feedback and included: sell the City owned lot; land swap to create a park or town square; or retain the site as a car park.
-Hospitality RAGLAN ROAD Mixed Use Office Professional Services GROSVENOR ROAD Public Services, Community Services, Health Construction Residential HELMSFORD ROAD Retail/service Approximately 59% of respondents were in favour of a land swap with the next preferred option being to retain the car park.
+Analysis Approximately 59% of respondents were in favour of a land swap with the next preferred option being to retain the car park.
 The owners of Lots 49 & 50 have since confirmed an intent to develop the land and progressing the land swap is no longer an option.
 The Beaufort Street sign will need to be relocated as its current location limits potential ground interaction with Beaufort Street.
-Vacant VINCENT STREET At its 22 June 2021 Ordinary Meeting, Council resolved not to proceed with the land sale of Lot 48 but to reconsider the sale prior to the expiry of the current lease.
-Council also requested costing and feasibility analysis for the removal/relocation of the Beaufort Street sign and the removal of other improvements on the property.
-CHATSWORTH ROAD Solution Investigate options for the future of Barlee Street Car Park including the relocation of the Beaufort Street sign and removal of other improvements on the property.
-STREESTRE
+At its 22 June 2021 Ordinary Meeting, Council resolved not to proceed with the land sale of Lot 48 but to reconsider the sale prior to the expiry of the current lease.
+Council also requested costing and feasibility analysis for the removal/relocation of the Beaufort Street sign and the removal of other improvements on the property Solution Investigate options for the future of Barlee Street Car Park including the relocation of the Beaufort Street sign and removal of other improvements on the property.